 - however, 20-30 minutes in the sky is going to be enough for most people – there’s no need to blow your entire budget on one activity.

-5. For Tranquil Travellers: Enjoy a spa stay on Loch Lomond
+5. Enjoy a spa stay at Cameron House, Loch Lomond

 Travel doesn’t have to be filled with activity.
 Sometimes the best trips involve long, lazy breakfasts, a suitcase full of books, leisurely walks along the banks of Loch Lomond and nothing more challenging that deciding which ESPA spa treatment to have next.